pkusnail/open-webui-litellm-user-bridge/README.md

 CREATE USER sync_user WITH PASSWORD 'your_secure_password';

 -- Grant necessary permissions
-GRANT CONNECT ON DATABASE openwebui_db TO sync_user;
+GRANT CONNECT ON DATABASE webui TO sync_user;
 GRANT USAGE ON SCHEMA public TO sync_user;
 GRANT INSERT, UPDATE, DELETE ON TABLE "user" TO sync_user;
 GRANT INSERT, UPDATE, DELETE ON TABLE "group" TO sync_user;